 The presentation should be used in the context of an ongoing PDHPE program for Years 9-10 students (Stage 5).

 The presentation consists of a number of activities:

 - Activity 3: Discussion - causes and consequences

 - Activity 4: Risk reduction - what could you do?

 Program documents and resources

 Would you like the FRNSW to visit your school?

-Contact your local Fire & Rescue NSW station to organise a visit from your local firefighters to present RescuED at your school.
+Contact your local Fire and Rescue NSW station to organise a visit from your local firefighters to present RescuED at your school.

 The FRNSW presentation is divided into four activities.
 The total time allocated to the entire presentation is 1 hour 50 minutes.

-The structure of the presentation for each school will be discussed and finalised with the Fire & Rescue NSW officer.
+The structure of the presentation for each school will be discussed and finalised with Fire and Rescue NSW officer.